April 23, 2015

 Drug Class: Nucleoside Reverse Transcriptase Inhibitors

-Approved Use: Treatment of HIV Infection; Pre-Exposure Prophylaxis (PrEP) to Reduce the Risk of Sexually Acquired HIV Infection
+Approved Use: Treatment of HIV Infection; Pre-Exposure Prophylaxis (PrEP) to Reduce the Risk of HIV Infection

-Do not take Truvada to reduce the risk of getting HIV -- also called pre-exposure prophylaxis or PrEP -- unless you are confirmed to be HIV-negative.
-There is a risk of drug resistance with use of Truvada for PrEP in people with undiagnosed HIV infection.
+Do not take Truvada to reduce the risk of getting HIV -- also called pre-exposure prophylaxis or PrEP -- unless you are confirmed to be HIV negative.

 While taking Truvada, it is important to keep all of your appointments with your health care provider.